KratosMultiphysics/Kratos/applications/PoromechanicsApplication/README.md

 - Stable UPw small displacement element for saturated porous media (with higher order interpolation for displacements)

-- Stabilized UPw small displacement element for saturated porous media (with equal order interpolation for displacements)
+- FIC-Stabilized UPw small displacement element for saturated porous media (with equal order interpolation for displacements)

 - UPw Quasi-zero-thickness interface elements for defining cracks and